rudithiede/geo-int-a/README.md

 With git and docker both installed, clone this repository.

-Clone docker-postgis from `https://github.com/kartoza/docker-postgis`.
-This clones into the `./docker-postgis` folder, which git ignores.
+Clone docker-postgis from `https://github.com/kartoza/docker-postgis` intp the top-level directory (same path as this readme).
+This clones the postgis docker deployment into the `./docker-postgis` folder, which git ignores.

 Run with:
 ```bash